Today I’m sharing my spring packing list for 2026.

 I am very, very intrigued by Quince’s line of warm weather dresses (should I order a bunch and do a try on haul??).
 I love this Reformation-esque swing dress, this Jenni Kayne lookalike, and this breezy linen dress (looks like they have a cotton gauze version too!).

-A few other swoon-worthy brands to consider: Daughters of India, Christy Dawn, and Beachwood Baby both have the most amazing, loose-fitting dresses.
+A few other swoon-worthy brands to consider: Dissh, Daughters of India, Christy Dawn, and Beachwood Baby all have the most amazing, comfortable dresses.

 The workout dress trend is one of the best things to happen to our generation and easily my number one travel packing list item.
 A black workout dress looks good with Birkenstocks, sandals, and sneakers and is so comfortable on a long day of walking around.
 You can easily pair this with a chambray shirt (more on that below) or a pullover sweatshirt.

 Abercrombie carries a bunch of cute workout dresses.
-I love this high neck one and this slightly-flared square neck one.
+I love this one.
+Old Navy has some great affordable options too.

-I finally decided to splurge on the Lululemon Align dress this past year, and I’m afraid to report that it really is THAT good and worth every penny.
+I finally decided to splurge on the Lululemon Align dress last year, and I’m afraid to report that it really is THAT good and worth every penny.
 It is flattering, comfortable, and–you’re not going to believe this–has shorts that are detached in the back so you can easily use the bathroom without undressing completely.
 Real, next level progress here.
 It does run small, so go up a size.
-Also comes in a cami version–LOVE.

 This is a must if you are going somewhere beachy.
 I love a one piece because, in keeping with the theme, it kind of serves as an outfit.
 Throw on a pair of denim or linen shorts, and you’re good to go.